EscolaLMS/API/docs/multidomain.md

 - http://api16576.localhost/api/name
 - http://api22800.localhost/api/name

-now we want to see if our variables are actually working
+Now we want to see if our variables are actually working

-add the following variables to `docker-compose.saas.yml`
+Add the following variables to `docker-compose.saas.yml`

 ```yaml
 - API17005_LOCALHOST_APP_NAME="App one"